PenelopeJones/neural_processes/README.md

 # Neural Processes
+A neural process is an approximate representation of a stochastic process, modelled using a neural network architecture.

+When we train a neural process, we are effectively learning an approximation to some underlying stochastic process prior distribution.

+Neural processes can be useful as alternatives to Gaussian processes, especially when
+- The stochastic process prior is not _obvious_.
+- The number of data points and datasets is large.

 This repository contains code to train three members of the neural process family:
  - Conditional Neural Processes [\[1\]](https://arxiv.org/abs/1807.01613)
  - Neural Processes [\[2\]](https://arxiv.org/abs/1807.01622)
  - Attentive Neural Processes [\[3\]](https://arxiv.org/abs/1901.05761)

+## Experiments
+- Regression metalearning task _(1-dimensional toy data)_.
+- Imputation metalearning task _(chemical data)_.

 ## Requirements
 This code was implemented using Python 3.7.6 and the following packages: